Tower Theater (Pennsylvania): 20th century

-In 1972, after refurbishing the theater from a severe fire, Midnight Sun Concerts from northern New Jersey promoted its first concert at the Tower.
+In 1972, after refurbishing the theater from a severe fire, Midnight Sun Concerts promoted its first concert at the Tower.
 The sold-out show featured Dave Mason and Buzzy Linhart on June 14.
+Reviewer Jonathan Takiff of the Philadelphia Daily News wrote the following day that, "Philly Finally Has its Fillmore", making reference to New York City's famed Fillmore East.

+Midnight Sun was formed by Rick Green, its president and talent booker; Peter Wertimer, who met Rick while a student at Penn in charge of the university's concerts and who later became Rick's stage manager at a series of shows at the Central Theater in Passaic, NJ; and Billy Stevenson, Peter's friend and stage managing partner who had seen movies at the Tower as a kid.
+After booking several Dave Mason shows, Rick made Midnight Sun's home at 69th and Market.
+Peter became the company's general manager, handling advertising and PR between shows and transitioning to house manager on show days.
+Billy served as backstage manager.
+Other notable employees were Pat Gibbons, the first box office manager who went on to act as business manager for David Bowie and Joe Jackson; David Fricke who assisted in Press Relations before graduating to become a writer at Rolling Stone; and Debbie Gold who would go on to a career in record production.

-Reviewer Jonathan Takiff of the Philadelphia Daily News announced in the next day's paper that "Philly Finally Has its Fillmore", making reference to New York's famed Fillmore East.
-Midnight Sun's president, Rick Green, and his stage manager, Upper Darby native Billy Stevenson, were instrumental in adapting the Tower for this role.
-For the next three or more years, Midnight Sun's Tower concerts became the stuff of local legend.
-The Tower introduced America to David Bowie and The Spiders from Mars in 1972, as well as the then-unknown Genesis with Peter Gabriel that same year; Genesis played a midnight concert with a $4 admission price.
-In September 1974, Bruce Springsteen – who had an early, strong, and long-lived fan base in Philadelphia – introduced the world to his new E Street Band, with Max Weinberg and Roy Bittan, at the Tower Theater.
+In 1972, the Tower introduced David Bowie and the Spiders from Mars and Genesis with Peter Gabriel, to the United States.
+Then unknown, Genesis played a midnight concert with a $4 admission price.
+Bowie and Genesis's Phil Collins would subsequently mention their Tower shows as being instrumental in introducing them to an American audience.

+In September 1974, Bruce Springsteen, who had an early, strong, and long-lived fan base in Philadelphia, introduced the world to his new E Street Band, with Max Weinberg and Roy Bittan, at the Tower Theater.
 It was the first time in his career that Springsteen earned $5,000 for a night's work.
-He returned in early November for two sold-out shows; it would still be a year before his big breakthrough with Born to Run and the attendant publicity.
-Other regular Midnight Sun headliners at the Tower included Jackson Browne, Lou Reed, Steve Miller, and various editions of the Jerry Garcia/Merle Saunders band.
+He returned in early November for two sold-out shows, a year prior to his big breakthrough with Born to Run and its associated publicity.

+Other regular Midnight Sun headliners at the Tower included Jackson Browne, Lou Reed, Steve Miller, Kiss, Blue Öyster Cult, Stevie Wonder, Miles Davis and various editions of the Jerry Garcia/Merle Saunders band.
 David Bowie repaid his Philly fans by recording his 1974 David Live album during a long run of shows at the Tower.
 The Average White Band's live album, Person to Person, was recorded at the Tower with Atlantic Records' Arif Mardin in the production truck behind the theater.
-Metal acts Anthrax, Exodus and Helloween also performed at the theater during the Headbangers Ball Tour in 1989.
-It was not unusual at a Tower show to observe the following rock journalists huddling together during the intermission and comparing notes: David Fricke, Matt Damsker, Bill Mandel, Jon Takiff, John David Kalodner, together with Ed Sciaky and Michael Tearson from the city's progressive rock radio station WMMR.
-Bowie and Genesis' Phil Collins would subsequently mention their Tower shows as being instrumental in introducing them to an American audience.